Parent Beta Phase Reconstruction in Titanium Alloys edit page

 Setting up the parent grain reconstructor

 Grain reconstruction is guided in MTEX by a variable of type parentGrainReconstructor.
 During the reconstruction process this class keeps track about the relationship between the measured child grains and the recovered parent grains.
-In order to set this variable up we first need to compute the initital child grains from out EBSD data set.
+In order to set this variable up we first need to compute the initial child grains from out EBSD data set.

 % reconstruct grains